-Wet meadows are an important part of the Programs land acquisition as a component of each complex land purchase as documented in the Land Plan of the Program Document.
-However, the term wet meadow as used along the Platte River is not consistent with how it is commonly used as a reference to large expanses of grassland with standing water at some time during the growing season.
-Along the Platte wet meadows are generally described as grasslands with linear sloughs or swales which have standing water at times with higher interspersed high ridges which are more xeric.
+Wet meadows may be an important part of the Programs land acquisition as a component of each complex land purchase as documented in the Land Plan of the Program Document.
+However, the term wet meadow as used along the central Platte River is not consistent with how it is commonly used as a reference to large expanses of grassland with standing water at some time during the growing season.
+Along the central Platte River, wet meadows are generally described as grasslands with linear sloughs or swales which have standing water at times with interspersed high ridges which are more xeric.
 In Table 1 of the Land Plan there is no specific amount of area that should be considered a wetland in the definition of a wet meadow.

-Recent hydrology studies and the advent of new remote sensing such as Lidar has allowed the Program to document through the wet meadow hydrology study the variation in the amount of wetlands imbedded with in what is known as wet meadows.
-The variation of wetlands within what is considered wet meadow is substantial ranging from near zero to near 100%.
-Additionally, there is a substantial gradient in depth to groundwater ranging from near the surface on the East portion of the AHR to greater than 10 feet throughout the Western portion of the AHR.
-These factors along with other research conducted along the central Platte suggest river flows needed to increase ponding in substantial portions of wet meadows, occur infrequently.
+For the purposes of management of wet meadows, the TAC believes it is important to recognize the variation seen within wet meadows throughout the Associated Habitat Reach (AHR).
+Recent hydrology studies and the advent of new remote sensing, such as Lidar, has allowed the Program to document the variation in the amount of wetlands imbedded with in what is known as a wet meadow (cite wet meadow hydrology study).
+The variation of wetlands within what is considered wet meadow is substantial ranging from near zero to nearly 100%.
+Additionally, there is a substantial variationt in depth to groundwater ranging from near the surface on the East portion of the AHR to greater than 10 feet throughout the Western portion of the AHR.
+These factors along with other research conducted along the central Platte River suggest river flows required to increase ponding in substantial portions of wet meadows, occur infrequently.
 Instead, EA releases prioritize creating desired conditions in the river.

-Various publications of whooping crane habitat selection along the central Platte and throughout their migratory range have come to different conclusions on the importance of wet meadows to whooping cranes.
-These differences are attributable at least in part to the way the wetlands within the larger area of grassland are delineated/defined.
-For the purposes of management of wet meadows, the TAC believes it is important to recognize the variation seen within wet meadows throughout the AHR.
-Regardless of the selection studies there are significantly fewer documented incidents of whooping cranes in wet meadows compared to riverine and agricultural habitats with in the AHR, but much more than any other habitat type (forested, developed, etc.).
+Various publications of whooping crane habitat selection along the central Platte River and throughout their migratory range have come to different conclusions on the importance of wet meadows to whooping cranes.
+Regardless of the selection studies, there are significantly fewer documented incidents of whooping cranes in wet meadows compared to riverine and agricultural habitats with in the AHR, but wet meadows are utilized more than other habitat types (forested, developed, etc.).
 It is widely accepted that agricultural land (primarily corn) is an important source of carbohydrates within whooping cranes diets and that corn is not a limiting landscape type in the AHR.

 There have been numerous attempts by various groups at increasing the amount of wetland within wet meadows.
-These management actions do create wetlands but do not alter hydrology at the entire site and have not elicited the response by whooping cranes as hoped.
+These management actions do create wetlands but do not alter hydrology at the entire site and have not elicited a response by whooping cranes.
 The recent Program hydrology study evaluated the difficulty in altering hydrology.
-If all studies of whooping cranes, wetland management, hydrology and river flow are looked at in context of the whooping crane and wet meadow hypothesis within the Program document it is difficult to discern any clear trend, due to the great environmental variation seen in the common term of wet meadow.
-Due to their value as buffer habitat, variation in hydrology, potential and varying levels of documented use by cranes, value to other species, and potential listing of various species of concern such as Regal Fritillaries, Monarch butterflies, and several species of bumble bees the TAC believes each wet meadow parcel should be evaluated for specific management actions based upon the site characteristics and the ecological values that they will serve.
+If all studies of whooping cranes, wetland management, hydrology and river flow are looked at in context of the whooping crane and wet meadow hypothesis within the Program document, it is difficult to discern any clear trend due to the great environmental variation seen in the common term of wet meadow.
+Due to their value as buffer habitat, variation in hydrology, potential and varying levels of documented use by cranes, value to other species, and potential listing of other species of concern such as Regal Fritillaries, Monarch butterflies, and several species of bumble bees, the TAC believes each wet meadow parcel should be evaluated for specific management actions based upon the site characteristics and the ecological values that they will serve.